vectorlink-ai/entity-resolution-tutorial/RecordMatch.md

 At this point we take a gradient descent through beta-space according to this cost-function.
 Gradient descent attempts to follow the path of least resistance to find a minimum.
 In the actual programme all of this search is handled with the rust library [argmin](https://docs.rs/argmin/latest/argmin/).

 The process relies on the file [DBLP-ACM_perfectMapping.csv](./DBLP-ACM_perfectMapping.csv) which has a list of all correct matches.
-The process requires that we have an exhaustive list of the matches as everything not contained in the list is deemed to be a non-match and will influence the above cost function my choosing y = 0.
+The process requires that we have an exhaustive list of the matches as everything not contained in the list is deemed to be a non-match and will influence the above cost function my choosing $`y = 0`$.

 Later, we will return to the question of how to create such a set of perfect matches to learn weights for actual match problems where one often does not have such a curated training set available.